aribow627/swe2.0-workshop-code/DEPLOYMENT/DOCKER-CONTAINERS/README.md

 For the server Dockerfile:
 Use the parent image node:16.
 Create an enviornment variable[look up this docker command] called NODE_ENV=development.
 Change our working directory to /app.
-Copy all the content from package.json.
+Copy all the content from package.json into .
 Make sure we npm install.
 Copy all content into the top level of our directory . .
 Expose port 3000 so docker is actively listening to that port run the command node server.js